vizia/vizia-book/src/walkthrough/styling.md

 Finally, there is one last important feature that Vizia's CSS adds over HTML's CSS: the stretch unit.
 In HTML, you can specify sizes and distances in units of pixels, percentage of parent size, and `auto`.
 Vizia adds stretch: the notion that a given space should take up some proportion of the remaining space after all the prior measures have been summed up.
-This solves a whole slew of layout problems which requre one-off designations in HTML, notably related to centering and justifying content.
+This solves a whole slew of layout problems which require one-off designations in HTML, notably related to centering and justifying content.
 As an example, look what happens when we space the labels in the above example evenly, applying "1 stretch unit" around each of them:

 ```css